 When our kids were young, we did some camping.
 One of the most irritating things was when a little mosquito found its way into our tent.
 Those little things can cause big problems.
-And the same is true when it comes to marriage: Often it’s the little things that can turn into large issues.
+And the same is true in marriage—it’s often the little things that turn into large issues.
 Minor irritations may become major sources of conflict in part because of how we respond when we are frustrated.

 How many times must I….?

 The trouble is, rather than getting others to change their annoying ways, these frustrated five responses are far more likely to reinforce their irritating behavior.
 Here’s why.

 Swatting people verbally when they bug you doesn’t help the situation.
 First, these are not really questions, they are statements in disguise that criticize and blame the other person—which leads to the second reason they don’t work.

 They are parental.

 There is a belittling tone to these kinds of complaints.
 They make you the adult who knows what’s right and what’s not and they make the transgressor a child who needs to learn to be more responsible.
 This is not going to go over well with another adult—and, depending on his or her age or your attitude, it may not be best with a son or daughter, either.
 Rather than encourage your kids toward responsibility, it may drive them to rebellion.

 These kinds of reactions are looking for a fight, not a resolution.
 They put the other person on the defensive rather than drawing them out.
 When we are accused, often our natural instinct is to protect ourselves or fight back, not to seek to understand where we may have gone wrong.

 By zeroing in on the way others have not done something you wanted them to (or have done something you didn’t want them to do), you have already determined that yours is the right way in this situation or circumstance and that their way is wrong.
 But have you actually ever agreed on the issue concerned, or is it just your preference?